percona/pxb-docs/docs/xtrabackup_bin/xbk_option_reference.md

 `--parallel=4 --compress --compress-threads=2` will create 4 I/O threads
 that will read the data and pipe it to 2 compression threads.

+### --compress-zstd-level(=#)

+This option is [tech preview](../glossary.md#tech-preview) quality.
+Before using `--compress-zstd-level(=#)` in production, we recommend that you test restoring production from physical backups in your environment, and also use the alternative backup method for redundancy.

+This option specifies `ZSTD` compression level.
+The default value is 1.
+Allowed range of values is from 1 to 19.
+The option has been implemented in Percona XtraBackup 8.0.30-22.

 ### --copy-back()
 Copy all the files in a previously made backup from the backup directory to